When it comes to getting started on Pinterest, people tend to fall into one of these three categories:

 Before you even open your Pinterest account, there are a few questions you need to answer first:

 Do you really know what Pinterest is?
-Take a few minutes to read this post, written by our social media manager, Erica Ayotte.
+Take a few minutes to read this post.
 It’s a good introduction to what Pinterest is all about.

 Do you know why you’re getting started on Pinterest?
-You should always have some goal in mind when getting started on any social network.
-I’m not saying you need to have reports with projections for future growth, but you should at least have an answer when someone asks you why you’re signing up.
+You should always have a set goal in mind when getting started on any social network.
+I’m not saying you need to have a report with projections for future growth, but you should at least have an answer when someone asks you why you’re signing up.

 Do you know how to get around on Pinterest?
-It’s a good idea—before you start using Pinterest to market your business—to create a personal profile to help learn the ropes.
-Get familiar with the language (pin, repin, boards, etc.) and explore the different pages and features that Pinterest offers.
+It’s a good idea — before you start using Pinterest to market your business — to create a personal profile to help learn the ropes.
+Get familiar with the language (pin, repin, boards, sections, etc.) and explore the different pages and features that Pinterest offers.

 1. Get your names straightened out

-On Pinterest, there are two names you need to be aware of: your username and your account name.
-Your username is the name that will be used in the URL of your Pinterest page (www.pinterest.com/username), but will not be the name that is displayed on your profile.
+On Pinterest, there are two names you need to be aware of: your username and your display name.
+Your username is what will be used in the URL of your Pinterest page (www.pinterest.com/username), but will not be the name that is displayed on your profile.

-The name that will be displayed on your Pinterest page (and will be the name that people use to search for you on Pinterest) is your account name.
-So if you’re setting up a page for your business, Pinterest will still ask for your “First Name” and “Last Name.”
-What you will need to do is fill in those fields as if your business’ name was your name.
-(For example, Constant Contact would fill in the account name as First Name: Constant, Last Name: Contact.)
+The name that will be displayed on your Pinterest page (and will be the name that people use to search for you on Pinterest) is your display name.
+So if you’re setting up a page for your business, start by visiting the Pinterest Business website and clicking the “Sign up” button.
+Create your account by filling in your business name and username in the signup process.

 2. Upload a profile picture that’s Pinterest-worthy